washingtonstateuniversity/wsuwp-theme-ascent/README.md

-# WSU WP Child Theme Lodge
+# WSU WP Ascent Child Theme

-The Child theme starter for the lodge parent theme.
-Utilize this child theme to begin customizing and building unique features for your non-wsu branded website project.
+The child theme built for the Ascent.aero website project.